 Saginaw MI 48623

-The FAA medical certificate application process is now done online at the FAA MedXPress website.
-Go to https://medxpress.faa.gov/.
+Go to https://medxpress.faa.gov/ to apply for an FAA medical certificate.
 You will need to request an account using the link on that page.
 Make sure to write down your login and password information and keep it in a safe place.
-You will need to use this system again in the future when you need a new medical, so make sure you will be able to find login information at a later date.
-Make sure to follow the directions carefully as you fill out the application online.
+You will need to use this system again in the future to apply for future medicals.
+Make sure to follow the directions carefully when filling out the application.

 Use your full legal name when applying, not abbreviated versions or nicknames.